 You’ll need to go to your QuickBooks Chart of Accounts, create a new Bank type account in QuickBooks for each currency (e.g., Stripe (required for Synder) CAD, Stripe (required for Synder) EUR, and so on).
 The name of the type might vary from country to country.
 Look for the word Bank in the name of the Account Type.

-Then you’ll need to go to Synder and select those accounts as Sales, Fees, and Expense Bank accounts.
+Then you’ll need to go to Synder and select those accounts as Sales, Fees, Application fees and Expense Bank accounts.
 Below are the step-by-step instructions with visual aids to accompany you during the process.

 Setting up accounts for multicurrency transactions in Synder